 Action on concerns

 Child-on-child abuse may be a one-off serious incident or an accumulation of incidents.
 Staff may be able to easily identify some behaviour/s as abusive however in some circumstances it may be less clear.
-In particular, reports of sexual violence and harassment are likely to be complex and require difficult professional decisions to be made, often quickly and under pressure.
+Reports of sexual violence and harassment are likely to be complex and require difficult professional decisions to be made, often quickly and under pressure.
 In all cases the initial response to a report is very important.
 Members of staff will take the concerns seriously and reassure the child that they will be supported and kept safe, regardless of how long it has taken them to come forward.
 If possible, reports should be managed with two members of staff present (preferably one being the designated safeguarding lead or a deputy), however this might not be possible in all cases.
 The victim will not be given the impression they are creating a problem or made to feel ashamed for making a report or their experience minimised.
-Abuse which has occurred online or outside of the school/college will be treated just as seriously as that which has occurred within the education environment.
+Abuse which has occurred online or outside of the school will be treated just as seriously as that which has occurred within the education environment.

 Staff must follow Section 6.
 Responding to concerns about a child’s welfare and discuss the concerns and seek advice from the designated safeguarding lead.

-When an allegation is made by a pupil/student against another pupil/student, members of staff should consider if the issues raised indicate that the child and/or alleged perpetrator may have low level, emerging needs, complex/serious needs, or child protection concerns and follow the process outlined in Section 6.
+When an allegation is made by a pupil against another pupil members of staff should consider if the issues raised indicate that the child and/or alleged perpetrator may have low level, emerging needs, complex/serious needs, or child protection concerns and follow the process outlined in Section 6.
 Responding to concerns about a child’s welfare.

 Considerations for cases where child-on-child abuse is a factor include: